stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 Working on a blog post or a conference talk?
 [Create a StackBlitz project that you can quickly share](/guides/integration/embedding).
 You can change the project title and the slug to make it effortless for others to reach it.
 And yes, it works with Medium or DEV.

-### Entire programming workflow

-One click and our Codeflow IDE spins up a whole code editor with git integration and hot-reloading preview.
-Now all you need for your dev work is just a browser.

 ### Straightforward docs editing

 Every project deserves collaborative documentation.
 Typo fixes have never been easier - click, see what you edit as you edit, and submit a PR when you’re satisfied.
 All in the browser, thanks to Web Publisher.